In this document

 may want to apply security permissions to receivers using the

 <receiver> element within the application manifest.
-This will
+This

-prevent applications without appropriate permissions from sending an intent to
+prevents applications without appropriate permissions from sending an intent to

 The major security risk associated with dynamically loading code is that the